Skip to main content

 Engaging with the work and discussion of other learners

-Engaging and encouraging participation with fellow participants in the forum
+Engaging in and encouraging participation with fellow participants in the forum

-Figure 5: Rubric for assessing discussion board contributions (Nandi, Chang & Balbo, 2009) - Objective Measures
+Table 4: Rubric for assessing objective measures of discussion-board contributions (Nandi, Chang & Balbo, 2009)

 CRITERIA